 Unexpected Ways Your Organization Can Use Social Media

-Whether it’s referred to as a social media command center, social listening center, social intelligence command center (SICC), or one of many other possible names, a central hub for monitoring social media conversations about brand and industry is an increasingly important space for organizations.
-In a previous blog post about planning your social media command center, Constant described the benefits of identifying, displaying and analyzing the conversation surrounding your organization.
-A central social hub efficiently connects departments such as marketing, customer service, and public relations.
-For example, if an event occurs which triggers a sharp uptick in negative mentions, it is vital for your company’s public relations team to have real0time access to that information to enable a swift response.
-Installing a social media center in a central location also enables operators to connect with decision makers and give them an at-a-glance look at their brand’s social performance.
+Whether it’s referred to as a social media command center, social listening center, social intelligence command center (SICC), brand awareness center, digital monitoring center, or one of many other possible names, a central hub for monitoring social media conversations about brand and industry is an increasingly important space for organizations.
+In a previous blog post about planning your social media listening center, Constant described the benefits of identifying, displaying and analyzing the conversation surrounding your organization.
+A central brand communication hub efficiently connects departments such as marketing, customer service, and public relations.
+For example, if an event occurs which triggers a sharp uptick in negative mentions, it is vital for your company’s public relations team to have real-time access to that information to enable a swift response.
+Installing a brand visibility center in a central location also enables operators to connect with decision makers and give them an at-a-glance look at their brand’s social performance.
 A social media mission control space can also serve as an aesthetic hub with a showpiece video wall and sleek command center consoles, providing an impressive marketing focal point.

-In addition to these well-established uses for social media command centers, there are some surprising and innovative ways that your company can use social media and social intelligence command centers to your benefit.
+In addition to these well-established uses for digital monitoring centers, there are some surprising and innovative ways that your company can use social intelligence command centers to your benefit.
 Below are three practical uses of social media with real life examples.

 1. Crime Prevention and Response